dinomatic/docs.dinomatic.com/source/docs/akurai/widgets.md

 ### Single Review Widget

-Add the `Akurai Single Reviews Widget` to the widget area of your choice.
+Add the `Akurai Single Review Widget` to the widget area of your choice.
 Add a widget title, choose the sportsbook you want to display from the dropdown list and click `Save`.

 ![Akurai Reviews Widget](/assets/images/akurai/akurai-widget-review-dashboard.png)